robmoffat/k9/docs/sprints/sprint_005.md

 ```

-And `displayData` would simply be an object containing some SVG, so the parts from the previous block of XML would just be held in different map elements.
+And `displayData` would simply be an object containing some XML, so the parts from the previous block of XML would just be held in different map elements.

 ```java
 /**